Harvard profits from early photos of slaves, lawsuit says

 The suit says Lanier has verified her genealogical ties to Renty, whom she calls "Papa Renty."
 She says he is her great-great-great-grandfather.

-If given the photos, Lanier said she would "the true story of who Renty was."
+If given the photos, Lanier said she would tell "the true story of who Renty was."
 But she also hopes her case will spark a national discussion over race and history.

-"This case is important because it will test the more climate of this country, and force this country to reckon with its long history of racism," Lanier said at a news conference outside the Harvard Club of New York City.
+"This case is important because it will test the moral climate of this country, and force this country to reckon with its long history of racism," Lanier said at a news conference outside the Harvard Club of New York City.

 Crump, her attorney, added that the case could allow Harvard to "remove the stain from its legacy" and show it has the courage "to finally atone for slavery."